leonyuhanov/WOWPixelDriver/README.md

 * Number of Rows (Y range)
 * Number of Pixels
 * Bytes per Pixel: 3 for Neopixels/SK6812/WS2812 or 4 for APA102/SK9822
+* Default SPI Clock Frequency in (Mhz/1000000) for Driving Clocked Pixels (default is 10 which is 10Mhz)
+* MAC Address of the Controller Modules "WIFI_STA"
 * The Maskmap Array you created in the template file, you can simply paste the text from Cell from the pixel map template

 The Uploader code will look something like this for the example we will be working with: